ekoindia/open-source-guidelines/README.md

 ### 3. Setting Up Repositories

 - **Repo Naming Conventions**: Maintain consistent, descriptive naming conventions for GitHub or GitLab repositories to ensure clarity.
+  - Use kebab-case for repository names (each word in lower case, and separated by hyphens).
-Include the project name, the type of service, and its purpose in the repository name.
+  - Include the project name, the type of service, and its purpose in the repository name.
 - **Branch Strategy**:
   - Establish and communicate a clear branching strategy.
 Main branches should include `main` (for stable releases) and `dev` (for ongoing development).
   - Use **feature branching** for new features or major changes, and **hotfix branches** for urgent fixes.
+    - Example: `feature/new-authentication`, `hotfix/bug-fix-123`.
   - Tag stable releases appropriately to provide checkpoints for developers who want to work with specific versions.
 - **Configuration Management**:
-  - Store configuration separately from code, utilizing **environment variables** or free configuration management tools like **Dotenv** or **Confd**.
+  - Store configuration separately from code, utilizing **environment variables** or free configuration management tools like **Dotenv**.
+    - **[Dotenv](https://www.npmjs.com/package/dotenv)** is a popular tool for managing environment variables in Node.js projects.
+    - **[Spring Cloud Config](https://docs.spring.io/spring-cloud-config/docs/current/reference/html/)** is a robust solution for Java-based services.
+    - **[AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html)** or **[Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts)** can be used for secure storage of sensitive data.
   - Provide template configuration files (e.g., `.env.example`) to help developers set up quickly.

 ### 4. Security and Compliance